-In giving to our alumni funds, let us now add careful thought to our loyalty, and discrimination Let us give thoughtfully and proportionately-in proportion to our concern for educational freedoms a free society, and in proportion to our individual ability.
+In giving to our alumni funds, let us now add careful thought to our loyalty, and discrimination to our impulse.
+Let us give thoughfully and proportionately-in proportion to our concern for educational freedoms in a free society, and in proportion to our individual ability.